 Fellini plays a version of himself, as a documentary filmmaker interviewing a troupe of clowns.
 Juxtapositioned against the film crew is a young boy visiting his first circus and seeing the clowns through new eyes.

 Another documentary within a documentary, Roma mixes flashbacks about Fellini's own past growing up in Rome with the story of a movie company making a film about the city (with Fellini playing the director).
 The film itself warns that there is no story in a traditional sense in this movie, but it has all the earmarks of his lush, colorful cinematography.

-1973 Amaracord (which means "I remember") is a nostalgic fictionalized memoir of Fellini's childhood in Italy's Fascist era.
+1973 Amarcord (which means "I remember" in the dialect of Emilia Romagna, the region where Fellini was born) is a nostalgic fictionalized memoir of Fellini's childhood in Italy's Fascist era.

 Fellini's take on the story of Casanova is based less on the original legend and more on Fellini's idea of Casanova as an ordinary man caught up in extraordinary circumstances.

 Orchestra Rehearsal chronicles story of an orchestra during rehearsal in an ancient chapel followed by a documentary film crew.
 The rehearsal quickly erupts into a chaos that Fellini uses to deconstruct social revolt.

 Fellini's City Of Women is his exploration of feminism and the bonding that takes place between female friends.
 The story is told through the eyes of Snaporaz, a womanizer who meets a woman on a train and follows her to a feminist convention.

 This work is set in 1914, right before WWI.
 The setting is a luxury liner set sail to scatter the ashes of a famous diva by her family and friends.
 The film tells the story of these family and friends, members of an elite class on the verge of obliteration.